PranayPant/ai-document-vault/frontend/README.md

 3. **File Selection**: Clicking a file changes the route and fetches full file contents, summary, and markdown view

 ### Technology Stack
-- React + TypeScript
-- Vite for fast development and building
-- React Router for routing and navigation
+- NextJS with App Router for out-of-the-box SSR
 - Modern ESM-based architecture